Ginja/puppet_stack/README.md

     ...
   }
 ```

 * This module does not manage any type of firewall.
 You will need to open up the appropriate ports yourself.
-The ports, if left at their default values, are: 443, 8140, and 8443.
+The ports, if left at their default values, are: 443 (Foreman), 8140 (Puppet), and 8443 (smart-proxy).

 * Some exec resources may take a long time to finish depending on your Internet connection.
 Therefore certain exec resources have had their timeout attribute increased to 30 minutes.
 Don't be worried if your first Puppet run seems to be stalled.